Princess of Wales' Own Regiment: Media

-Capt.
-Herbert W. McBride who served with the 21st Battalion wrote two books about his experiences as a member of the unit during the Great War as a sniper and machine gunner: "A Rifleman Went To War" and "The Emma Gees."
+Captain Herbert W. McBride, who served with the 21st Battalion, wrote two books about his experiences during the Great War as a sniper and machine gunner: A Rifleman Went to War and The Emma Gees.

 Band

 The PWOR Foundation maintains the Pipes and Drums of the Foundation.
 This band is made up entirely of volunteers, although some are serving members of the Canadian Armed Forces, most are civilian members with musical capabilities.
 The band supports the foundation and the local community.

 Memorials

 In May 1917, the officers of the 21st Battalion had a cross built to commemorate their comrades lost in the hard fighting for Vimy Ridge.
 Private George Williams, a carpenter, salvaged wood from the battlefield to make the cross, ten feet high and three feet across, which was painted white and bore a metal plaque, "In Memory of the Officers, NCOs and Men; 21st Canadian Infantry Battalion Killed in Action April 9th 1917".
 The cross was originally erected near Thelus, France.
 The cross was erected in Sanctuary Wood, and then later on the grounds of the Royal Military College of Canada in the early 1920s.
 In 1992-1994 the cross was refurbished and moved into the West wall, Regimental Armouries, 100 Montreal Street with the 21st Battalion cap badge at its foot and surrounded by the regiment's 19 then current battle honours.
 During services held by the regiment and Association every April, the name of every 21st Battalion soldier killed at Vimy is read aloud.